MANANPREET/kitchensink-sprintboot/README.md

 # **Kitchensink Application Migration**

 This project is a migrated version of the `kitchensink` JBoss application to a modern Spring Boot 3.1.0 platform.
-It includes updates to work with a MongoDB database and implements JWT-based security using Spring Security 6.0.
+It includes updates to work with a MongoDB database and implements role based security using Spring Security 6.0.
 The application also incorporates Thymeleaf for UI rendering and follows modern best practices for validations, exception handling, and unit testing.

 ---